 | $12,001 – $30,000 | $120 + $2.00 per $100 over $12,000. |

-SA's FHB exemption is only for new homes — there's no equivalent relief if you're buying established.
+SA's FHB relief is only for new builds, off-the-plan apartments and vacant land — there's no equivalent relief if you're buying established.
 But for those buying new, no price cap is a big deal.
 Just make sure you meet the occupancy rules or you'll be asked to repay.
+And note the surcharge carve-out: a foreign first home buyer still pays the 7%.

 Tasmania (TAS)